CyberMiles Token Review

-CyberMiles is a new blockchain protocol focused on eCommerce and marketplaces.
+CyberMiles is a new blockchain protocol that focuses on eCommerce and marketplaces.
 It will have a library of Smart Business Contracts that are optimized for eCommerce applications.

 The Cybermiles blockchain will be similar to Ethereum in many regards.
 Users can issue their own ICOs and tokens on the Cybermiles blockchain to raise funds for their projects.
 Cybermiles will also implement PoS consensus.